Paul McGillion

-Paul McGillion is a Scottish actor, who has worked in television, film and theatre.
+Paul McGillion (born January 5, 1969) is a Scottish-born Canadian actor, who has worked in television, film and theatre.
 He is best known for his role on the television series Stargate Atlantis as Dr. Carson Beckett.

 Early life

-McGillion was born in Paisley, Renfrewshire, Scotland.
+McGillion was born on January 5, 1969 in Paisley, Renfrewshire, Scotland.
 His family moved to Canada when he was two years old.
 McGillion returned to Scotland with his family during his early teens, for a few years, while his father worked on the Shetland oil rigs.
 He is the sixth of seven children.
 He has a degree in teaching and while studying at Brock University, was part of their national championship-winning wrestling team.
 After graduating, McGillion began his career teaching theatre in Toronto, squeezing in time to attend auditions.
 He finally made the move to Vancouver, where he has worked extensively in film, TV and theatre.

 Career

 McGillion taught scene study at the Vancouver Film School in 1998 and 1999.
 McGillion played young Ernest Littlefield in Stargate SG-1s first season, in the episode "The Torment of Tantalus", the first Tau'ri to have passed through the Stargate after its burial.
 In 2004, McGillion was cast in the science fiction series Stargate Atlantis as the Scottish medical doctor, Carson Beckett.
 He was initially cast as a recurring guest, but his character appeared so frequently in the show's first season, he was promoted to main character for seasons two and three.
 Dr. Beckett went back to a recurring character for seasons four and five, where he appears as the clone of the now-deceased Beckett.